 - Your partner ignores you when you speak.

-- They roll their eyes.
+- Your partner rolls their eyes.

-- They make fun of your concerns.
+- Your partner makes fun of your concerns.

 When You're Stonewalling Someone